mikemattaUH/starter-hugo-academic/content/publication/KellerMargulis2021 writeAlizer/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Assessment in Education Principles, Policy & Practice*
+publication: In *Reading and Writing*
-publication_short: In *AIE*
+publication_short: In *R&W*

-abstract: Written expression curriculum-based measurement (WE-CBM) is a formative assessment approach for screening and progress monitoring.
-To extend evaluation of WE-CBM, we compared hand calculated and automated scoring approaches in relation to the number of screening samples needed per student for valid scores, the long-term predictive validity and diagnostic accuracy of scores, and predictive and diagnostic bias for underrepresented student groups.
-Second- to fifth-grade students (n = 609) completed five WE-CBM tasks during one academic year and a standardised writing test in fourth and seventh grade.
-Averaging WE-CBM scores across multiple samples improved validity.
-Complex hand-calculated metrics and automated tools outperformed simpler metrics for the long-term prediction of writing performance.
-No evidence of bias was observed between African American and Hispanic students.
-The study will illustrate the absence of test bias as necessary condition for fair and equitable screening procedures and the importance of future research to include comparisons with majority groups.
+abstract: Existing approaches to measuring writing performance are insufficient in terms of both technical adequacy as well as feasibility for use as a screening measure.
+This study examined the validity and diagnostic accuracy of several approaches to automated text evaluation as well as written expression curriculum-based measurement (WE-CBM) to determine whether an automated approach improves technical adequacy.
+A sample of 140 fourth grade students generated writing samples that were then scored using traditional and automated approaches and examined in relation to the statewide measure of writing performance.
+Results indicated that the validity and diagnostic accuracy for the best performing WE-CBM metric, correct minus incorrect word sequences, and the automated approaches to scoring were comparable, with automated approaches offering potentially improved feasibility for use in screening.
+Averaging scores across three time points was necessary, however, in order to achieve improved validity and adequate levels of diagnostic accuracy across the scoring approaches.
+Limitations, implications, and directions for future research regarding the use of automated scoring approaches for screening are discussed.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: ["Written expression", "Curriculum-based measurement", "Automated text evaluation", "Predictive validity", "Predictive bias"]
+tags: ["Written expression", "Curriculum-based measurement", "Automated text evaluation", "Validity"]

 # Display this page in the Featured widget?
 featured: true